railsbridge/bridge_troll/README.markdown

 Please join the [google group](https://groups.google.com/forum/?fromgroups#!forum/bridge-troll) and send a quick note introducing yourself.

 Then, have a look at our [issues](https://www.pivotaltracker.com/projects/608983).
 Pick an issue to work on, fork the project, and then make your changes and send a pull request.
-Note: change git clone below to be *your* repo.

 ## Setting up for development